tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 * **API Communication**: The ability to communicate with AWS Elastic Beanstalk APIs.

-* **Deployment Stage**: A new stage added to our jenkins file which contain Instructions on what commands to execute during the deployment stage after building and testing our application.
+* **Deployment Stage**: A new stage added to our jenkins file which contain instructions on what commands to execute during the deployment stage.

+Let's get started!!

 ## Clone Repository